aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 - AWS IAM Identity Center - [Amazon Managed Grafana requires authentication](https://docs.aws.amazon.com/grafana/latest/userguide/authentication-in-AMG.html).
 Our CloudFormation template configures the Grafana workspace with [AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html).

 ## Suggested Configuration
 The COAST CloudFormation deployment template supports both deploying with an existing [[Cost and Usage Report (CUR)]](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) or creating a new one if none exists.
 For immediate utilization of the Coast dashboard, it is recommended to have an already enabled Cost and Usage Report (CUR).
-If CUR is enabled after COAST, dashboards may not display data for approximately 24 hours, and historical data will be unavailable unless a backfill is requested from AWS.
+If CUR is enabled during COAST deployment, dashboards may not display data for approximately 24 hours, and historical data will be unavailable unless a backfill is requested from AWS.

 ## Cloud Formation Template Deployment